rampal-punia/python-day-to-day/sets/copy_method.md

 Here, We create a set of numbers `original_set` and then create a copy of the set `copied_set` using the `copy()` method.
 We then add a new number to the original set and print both sets to see the difference.
 We can see, the original set has the additional element, while the copied set remains unchanged.

 Note: The `copy()` method creates a shallow copy of the set, which means that the elements themselves are not copied.
 Instead, both the original set and the copied set will reference the same objects.
-If the elements of the set are mutable (e.g., lists or dictionaries), changes made to those elements will be reflected in both the original set and the copied set.
-To create a deep copy of the set (i.e., a copy that includes copies of all the elements), you can use the copy.deepcopy() function from the Python copy module.

 An example to demonstrate that the ID of the original set and the copied set are different but the ids of the elements are same: